SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * The elbow height matches the elbow height of the front legs of Z axis.
 * The back legs are positioned similar to [Rudmin's design](https://www.youtube.com/watch?v=6EtXycVGJg4).

-Using rotation's and movements, I positioned the X and Y legs properly.
+Using rotations and movements, I positioned the X and Y legs properly.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/33c1c2a2-e56b-4d25-aaaf-d6e44f021965" />